Created: 27.12.2018, 12:05 Póvoa Nova

 These type of granite stone buildings are typical for Portugal: In the lower part only two air inlets for the farmer or shepherd his/her cattle (their body heat kept the farmer and/or shepherd warm upstairs) and more suitable for the very hot summers.
 So unfortunately very cold during winter time.
 Roof and first floor (ceiling for down stairs) are relatively new and were installed by the previous owner.
 The exterior has new pointing to fill the joints of the stonework.

-Regada House will be our ‘summer house’, as a totally insulating project will be exceeding our budget and furthermore not benefiting the rustic look and history of the barn.
-I do want the interior to receive all new pointing, as the current state of it is bad.
+Regada House will be our ‘main building’, as it is now undergoing a total insulation and furthermore for benefiting the rustic look and history of the barn, I do want the interior to receive all new pointing, as the current state of it is bad.

 Furthermore the downstairs area will be our future Pantry as it is dark and cool.
-The ceiling here will receive some basic insulation and we need to install a new floating floor and thus making drainage of rainwater easier to leave the building via our grey water piping.
-This area will also contain the technical installation like for example the electricity Inverter and batteries and the water filtration and distribution.
+The ceiling here has received basic insulation and we need to install a new solid floor and thus making drainage of rainwater easier to leave the building via our grey water piping.
+This area will also contain the technical installation like for example the electricity Inverter and water filtration.
+The batteries and the generator will go in a lean-to building.

 Because of the attendance of a large bolder rock downstairs, we are installing our inside shower area here.
-A warm water woodburner has already been purchased for this purpose.
+A warm water wood burner has already been purchased for this purpose.
 I am currently investigating a second sustainable heating method as a backup.
-And yes, this would be our ‘winter shower’ in the ‘summer house’ as we are currently also planning and making a passive solar shower outside.
+And yes, this would be our ‘winter shower’ as we are currently also planning and making a passive solar shower outside near the dry compost toilet little house.

 Down- and upstairs will be connected with a wooden stair.